How We're Helping

 Funding For Cancer Support Programs

 Our organization does not provide any direct patient services.
 We believe that the oncology hospitals that are currently working with the children should be supported fully to allow them to provde high quality emotional support services.
 Therefore, we raise money that we can then pass onto the hospitals in the form of directed gifts or grants.
 Along with the funding, we also share information about quality emotional support programs that have been proven successful at other pediatric oncology hospitals.
-Here is our full list of Programs Implemented for Striving For More, Inc. Programs being considered for 2012 funding include:
+Programs being considered for 2011 funding include:

 Supporting the tools to extend Art Therapy into the Digital world and resources that allow Arts Programming to expand from the clinic into the in-patient area, is another way Striving For More is supporting children with cancer.